tinybirdco/demo_versions/README.md

 1. In the Tinybird UI, go back to the read-only 'main' Environment
 2. Create a new child environment, let's name it 'new_feature'.
 Ensure you copy the last partition, as before.
-3. In the events_by_tags_mv Pipe, unlink the Materialized View to allow you to edit the Pipe.
+3. In the events_by_tags_1s_mv, events_by_tags_5m_mv, and events_by_tags_15m_mv Pipes, unlink the Materialized Views to allow you to edit the Pipes.
-4. Because adding a column will change the schema of the downstream Datasource, delete the previously attached Datasource 'events_by_tags'.
-Don't worry, we're about to recreate it as part of our UI.
+4. Because adding a column will change the schema of the downstream Datasources, delete the previously attached Datasources 'events_by_tags_*'.
+Don't worry, we're about to recreate them as part of our UI changes.
-5. Make the changes to the Pipe using [this example](https://github.com/tinybirdco/demo_versions/blob/add_column_to_mv/pipes/events_by_tags_mv.pipe).
+5. Make the changes to the Pipes using the example from PR #3 above.
 Note the Select, Group By, and ENGINE_SORTING_KEY are updated.
 Don't worry about the VERSION statement just yet, focus on being the developer in the UI figuring out their SQL changes.
 6. Ensure that you are selecting `server` with a lowercase S from the attributes, and creating a column as `Server` with uppercase S to match the other indexed columns.
 6. Now recreate the Materialized View using the green publish button.
 Make sure you reuse the same name, and observe that it'll pick up the new column you've created.
 7. Now let's go to the 'events_by_tags_chart' Pipe which has our API for Grafana.
 8. In here, add the 'Server' column to the SELECT statement, as well as the filter parameters (copy the environment one and replace with server with a default of 'dove'), and the GROUP BY.
-Anywhere you see 'Datacenter' you should ensure 'Server' is next to it.
+Anywhere you see 'Datacenter' you should ensure 'Server' is next to it in each of the Nodes.
 9. Your API will instantly update with the new capability, you can check the output by hitting the green 'View API' button and using one of the sample calls to see that the Server is now included in the output.

 Now that our UI has the changes we want, and we've tested they work, we can pull those changes down into our IDE